Zendesk Expert. Pythia CEO & Co-Founder.

 3. Set up Security settings

-.
+In Admin Center you can define security settings for your Zendesk signup and login process (for customers and agents), 2FA authentication and SSO.
 I always suggest setting the requirements on the highest level to avoid any security issues.
 Many people manage passwords via special software without any hassle.
-4. Create groups

 In Zendesk groups are collections of agents.
 Usually, they are created in accordance with organizational structure (like Support, Sales, Finance etc) but you can create 'virtual' groups for any particular reason.
 Go to Admin > Manage > People > Groups to create or edit your groups.